WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

 # (3E: Amazon Database Services)

 ## Types of Databases
    * #### Relational Databases
      * Organized by tables and rows.
      * Has a rigid schema (MySQL).
        * SQL is used to define the structure of the data and its elements.
        * SQL provides the tools to insert, update, delete, and querying data within the database table.
      * Typically scaled vertically.
      * Supports complex queries and joins.
      * **Examples:** Amazon RDS, MySQL, PostgresSQL, Oracle, IBM DB2.
    * #### Non-Relational Databases
      * Varied data storage models.
      * Flexible schema (NoSQL).
        * Data is stored in **key-value pairs**, columns, documents, or graphs.
        * There is no rigid schema so attributes can be missing or have different data types.
      * Scales horizontally.
      * Unstructured, simple language that supports any kind of schema.
      * **Examples:** Amazon DynamoDB, MongoDB, Redis, Neo4j.
    * #### Graph Databases
      * Designed to store, manage, and navigate relationships in data (e.g., Facebook).
      * Graph databases use:
        * Nodes to represent entities.
        * Edges to represent relationships.
        * Properties to store information about nodes and edges.
      * **Example:** Amazon Neptune.

 ## Use Cases for Databases
    * #### Operational/Transactional
      * Online Transactional Processing (OLTP).
      * Production databases that process transactions (e.g., adding customer records, checking stock availability, etc.).
      * Short transactions, simple queries.
      * **Relational Examples:** Amazon RDS, My SQL, Oracle, IBM DB2.
      * **Non-Relational Examples:** MongoDB, Cassandra, Neo4j.
    * #### Analytical
      * Online Analytics Processing (OLAP).
      * The source data for OLAPs comes from OLTPs.
      * Data warehouse - typically separated from customer facing databases - data is extracted for decision-making.
      * Long transactions, complex queries.
      * **Relational Examples:** Amazon Redshift, Teradata, HP Vertica.
      * **Non-Relational Examples:** Amazon Elastic Map Reduce (EMR).
    * #### Amazon RDS and Amazon Redshift
      * Amazon RDS is Amazon's relational database service that ingests OLTP data (re: takes in transactional data).
      * RDS OLTP data is then copied into Amazon Redshift (Amazon's data warehouse service).
      * OLAP can then be performed on the OLTP data from RDS when copied into Redshift (performs data analysis, e.g., looking for trends in the data, etc.).
    * #### Amazon Databases
      * **Database on EC2:** full control over the database and instance, can load third-party databases that are not available in Amazon RDS.
      * **Amazon RDS:** traditional relational database, data is well-formed and structured (includes MySQL, PostgreSQL, Oracle, etc.).
      * **Amazon DynamoDB:** NoSQL database, dynamic scaling, useful for high I/O needs and in-memory (RAM) performance.
      * **Amazon Redshift:** data warehouse for large volumes of aggregated data.
      * **Amazon ElastiCache:** fast temporary storage for small amounts of data, in-memory (RAM) database.

+ ## Data Partitions vs. Data Shards
+   * #### Data Partitions
+     * Breaking a data table into separate pieces on a single EC2 instance (vertical scaling required).
+   * ### Data Shard
+     * Breaking a data table into separate pieces across multiple EC2 instances (horizontal scaling enabled).

  ## Amazon Relational Database (RDS)
    * #### Overview
      * **Managed** relational database.